catseye/SixtyPical/README.markdown

 It is a **work in progress**, currently at the **proof-of-concept** stage.

-The current version is 0.2-PRE.
+The current released version of SixtyPical is 0.2.
 It is a complete reboot of SixtyPical 0.1.
 The reference implementation is written in Python instead of Haskell.
-The language is much simpler — we're going to try to get the analysis completely right before adding more sophisticated and useful features.
+The language is much simpler — we're going to try to get the analysis completely right before adding more sophisticated and useful features in future versions.

 Documentation
 -------------